22 Free Road Trip Games for Couples

 5. The Story Game

-The Story Game is a great game for getting to know your partner and their imagination!
+The Story Game is great for getting to know your partner and their imagination!

 One person starts with a sentence, and then the other person builds on it.